 Snorkel at Starfish Point

 Spot scenic sea life with your family at Starfish Point!
 Nestled on Water Cay Road, this secluded beach is a serene escape from the tourist centers of Grand Cayman.
 It’s also an ideal place for families to convene during sunny weather!
-Come here in pursuit of a quiet afternoon and you definitely won’t be disappointed.
-With shallow, crystal clear water, kids will love wading around in search of critters.
-And, the area itself isn’t that wide-reaching, which makes it even more ideal for adults who don’t want to spend the entire day chasing their kids.
-Plus, as the name suggests, Starfish Point is brimming with marine life: check out the vibrant starfish, most of which congregate so close together you can hold them in your hands!
-Since it’s a bit of a hike from the rest of Grand Cayman though, it’s likely you’ll have to drive or take a ferry.
+Come here in pursuit of a quiet afternoon, and you definitely won’t be disappointed.
+With shallow, crystal-clear water, kids will love wading around in search of critters.
+And the area itself isn’t that wide-reaching, which makes it even more ideal for adults who don’t want to spend the entire day chasing their kids.
+As the name suggests, Starfish Point is brimming with marine life: check out the vibrant starfish, most of which congregate so close together you can hold them in your hands!
+Since it’s a bit of a hike from the rest of Grand Cayman, though, it’s likely you’ll have to drive or take a ferry.

 What Our Families Say

 “While we were there, the crew caught a starfish and brought it right to my daughter.
 She was so happy!
 She asked to take one home.”– Jen Grzenia